bricrsa/fabric_resources/readme.md

 # Various helpful resources for Microsoft Fabric

+### Copilot Prompt for searching the Fabric Roadmap

+Designed to work in Copilot in Bing on Edge browser.
+[Details of prompt](FabricRoadmapPrompt.md)

 ### Copy Data from one Lakehouse to anther to support data management for deployment between SDLC stages

 Notebook: [Copy Data between Lakehouses](./notebooks/CopyDataForSDLC.ipynb)